ucsb-cs56-w18/ucsb-cs56-w18.github.io/_exam/e01/typos.md

 ## Hints/Clarifications:

-For the `Factors.java` file: the pre- and post- conditions above `addNextFactor` apply *only* to the method `addNextFactor`, not to any other method or constructor.
+* For the `Factors.java` file: the pre- and post- conditions above `addNextFactor`
+   apply *only* to the method `addNextFactor`, not to any other method or constructor.
+* If the notation `for (int i: nums)` is unfamiliar; it was covered in the chapter.
+Do your best to infer what it means, and answer on that basis.
+* For number 7, the blank should simply be filled with an expression that correctly initializes the variable `lastElement`.
 ## Notices

 * IGNORE SEAT NUMBER.
 Leave it blank.